Fright Night

 Fright Night is a 1985 American supernatural horror film written and directed by Tom Holland, in his directorial debut.
 The film follows teenager Charley Brewster (played by William Ragsdale), who discovers that his next-door neighbor Jerry Dandrige (Chris Sarandon) is a vampire.
-When no one believes him, Charley decides to get Peter Vincent (Roddy McDowall), a TV show host who acted in films as a vampire hunter, to stop Jerry's killing spree.
+When no one believes him, Charley decides to get Peter Vincent (Roddy McDowall), a horror host who acted in films as a vampire hunter, to stop Jerry's killing spree.

-The film was released on August 2, 1985 by Columbia Pictures, and grossed $24.9 million at the box office.
-Since its release, it has received positive reviews from critics and become a cult classic, and spawned the media franchise of the same name.
-Fright Night was followed by a sequel, Fright Night Part 2, in 1988, and a remake of the same name in 2011.
+The film was released on August 2, 1985, by Columbia Pictures, and grossed $24.9 million at the box office.
+Since its release, it has received positive reviews from critics, becoming a cult classic and spawning the media franchise of the same name.
+Fright Night was followed by a sequel, Fright Night Part 2, in 1988 and a remake of the same name in 2011.

 Plot

 Seventeen-year-old Charley Brewster is a fan of a late night horror television program called Fright Night, hosted by the fictional vampire hunter Peter Vincent.
 One evening, Charley discovers that his new next-door neighbor Jerry Dandrige is a vampire responsible for the disappearances of several victims.
 After telling his unconvinced mother, Charley asks his girlfriend, Amy Peterson, and his best friend, "Evil Ed" Thompson, for help before contacting the authorities.
 Detective Lennox goes with Charley to Jerry's house to question him, but his housemate Billy Cole informs them that Jerry is on a business trip.
-Charley discloses his suspicions about Jerry's vampirism, and Lennox furiously leaves.
+Charley discloses his suspicions about Jerry's vampirism and Lennox furiously leaves.
 That night, Charley is shocked to see Jerry inside his house, having been invited in by Charley's mother.
-Later, Jerry breaks into Charley's room to offer him an ultimatum: ignore his vampiric activities, or else he'll murder him.
+Later, Jerry breaks into Charley's room to offer him an ultimatum: ignore his vampiric activities or else he will murder him.
 Charley refuses, brandishing a crucifix at Jerry.
 When Jerry tries to push him out the window to his death, Charley stabs Jerry's hand with a pencil.
 Jerry destroys Charley's car in retaliation and threatens him over the telephone.

 The next day, Charley turns to Peter Vincent for help, but Peter dismisses him as a crazed fan.
 Amy, fearing for Charley's sanity and safety, hires the destitute Peter to stage an elaborate scheme, in conjunction with Jerry, to prove he is not a vampire by having him drink what they claim is "holy water", but is merely tap water.
 After providing the water and seemingly proving Jerry's innocence the next night, however, Peter finds out about Jerry's true nature when glancing at his pocket mirror and noticing Jerry's lack of a reflection, causing him to accidentally drop the mirror.
 Peter then flees, but Jerry learns of his discovery after noticing a shard of mirrored glass on the floor.